Siddharthc8/Code-Repository/README.md

-Find all the languages and codes I have worked on
+# Find all the languages and codes I have worked on

+C/C++
+Python
+Bash